Pauline Davis-Thompson

 Pauline Elaine Davis-Thompson (born 9 July 1966) is a former Bahamian sprinter.
 She competed at five Olympics, a rarity for a track and field athlete.
-She won her first medal at her fourth Olympics and her first gold medals at her fifth Olympics (Sydney 2000) at age 34 in the 4 × 100 m Relay and, after Marion Jones' belated disqualification nine years later, in the 200m.
+She won her first medal at her fourth Olympics and her first gold medals at her fifth Olympics (Sydney 2000) at age 34 in the 4 × 100 m Relay and, after Marion Jones' belated disqualification nine years later, in the 200 m.

+In 2022, Davis released her memoirs through Rowman & Littlefield Publishers.
+Running Sideways: The Olympic Champion Who Made Track and Field History has won two international book awards.